Shir0kamii/graphitesend/docs/formatting.rst

 You can customize the formatting by giving a callable to the *formatter* argument of the client.

+The best way to have a custom output is to pass a :class:`TemplateFormatter
+<graphitesend.formatter.TemplateFormatter>` instance to the client.

 If you don't give one, the following arguments of the client will be forwarded to the :class:`GraphiteStructuredFormatter
 <graphitesend.formatter.GraphiteStructuredFormatter>` to make a formatter: